-- All members of staff have a responsibility to: - o Provide a safe environment in which children can learn. - Be aware of issues that can put children at additional risk of harm such as behaviours linked to drug taking and / or alcohol misuse / deliberately missing education / serious violence

-- (including that linked to county lines) radicalisation and consensual and non-consensual sharing of nude and seminude images or videos. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection, ensuring that information is shared in a timely manner which may be critical in keeping children safe. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Be able to identify and act upon indicators that children are, or are at risk of developing mental health issues. - o Be prepared to identify children who may benefit from early help. - o Understand the early help process and their role in it. - Understand the school safeguarding policies and systems including how to respond to child-on--child abuse. - Understand the staff code of conduct which, amongst other things includes how to respond to low-level concerns, allegations against staff and whistleblowing. - Understand the role of the DSL and identify the DSLs in their schools - Undertake regular and appropriate training and regular updates. - Be aware of the local process of making referrals to local authority children's social care and statutory assessment under the Children Act 1989. - o Know how to maintain an appropriate level of confidentiality. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - Understand that some children may not feel ready or know how to disclose abuse so prioritise building trusting relationships with children to facilitate communication and have professional curiosity.
+- All members of staff have a responsibility to: - o Provide a safe environment in which children can learn. - Be aware of issues that can put children at additional risk of harm such as behaviours linked to drug taking and / or alcohol misuse / deliberately missing education / serious violence (including that linked to county lines) radicalisation and consensual and non-consensual sharing of nude and seminude images or videos. - Be aware of the indicators of abuse, neglect and exploitation so that they can identify cases of children who may need help or protection, ensuring that information is shared in a timely manner which may be critical in keeping children safe. - o Know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact this can have upon a child. - Be able to identify and act upon indicators that children are, or are at risk of developing mental health issues. - be prepared to identify children who may benefit from early help and understand the early help process and their role in it. - Understand the school safeguarding policies and systems including how to respond to child-on -child abuse. - Understand the staff code of conduct which, amongst other things includes how to respond to low-level concerns, allegations against staff and whistleblowing. - o Understand the role of the DSL and identify the DSLs in their schools - o Undertake regular and appropriate training and regular updates. - Be aware of the local process of making referrals to local authority children's social care and statutory assessment under the Children Act 1989. - Know how to maintain an appropriate level of confidentiality. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - Understand that some children may not feel ready or know how to disclose abuse so prioritise building trusting relationships with children to facilitate communication and have professional curiosity.